StokicDusan/Python-misc/CountPrimes/README.md

 ## Installing the dependencies

 ### Used packages
-This script require the time, math and sys package.
+This script require the time, math, sys and doctest package.

 ## How to use it
 #### 1. Clone this repository: